A topic from the subject of Biochemistry in Chemistry.

 3. Cool the Reaction Mixture: After 30 minutes, remove the reaction flask from the heating mantle and allow it to cool to room temperature.

 4. Extract the Product: Transfer the cooled reaction mixture to a separatory funnel.
-Add 20 mL of ethanol and 20 mL of deionized water to the funnel and shake it gently to extract the aspirin.
-The aspirin will dissolve in the organic (ethanol) layer, while the impurities will remain in the aqueous (water) layer.
+Add 20 mL of ice-cold water (to decompose excess acetic anhydride) followed by 20 mL of ethanol and shake gently (vent frequently).
+The aspirin will largely remain in the organic (ethanol) layer.

 5. Separate the Layers: Allow the mixture in the separatory funnel to settle until two distinct layers form.
 Carefully drain the lower aqueous layer into a waste container, ensuring that the organic layer remains in the funnel.